$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Introduction

 \subsubsection{Our motivation and approach}

-Our approach is to obtain the Khovanov-Rozansky $\mathfrak{sl}_n$-link homologies using \textit{(thick) cyclotomic KL-R algebras} and \textit{categorified $q$-skew Howe duality}.
-Since these algebras have \textit{an explicit basis}, one can write down the differentials explicitly with respect to these bases.
-Moreover, our complex is completely combinatorial in nature: \textit{Neither} the matrix factorization framework \textit{nor} $\mathfrak{sl}_n$-foams are needed.
-Our motivation originated from the viewpoint of the combinatorial and representation theoretical structure of the $\mathfrak{sl}_n$-web algebra $H_n(\vec{k})$.
-To be more precise, it is known that the $\mathfrak{sl}_n$-web algebras are \textit{graded cellular algebras} for any $n>1$, see~\cite{mpt} and~\cite{my}.
-But \textit{only an explicit} graded cellular basis would make it (in principle) possible to write down the set of graded, projective indecomposables which, under the identification mentioned above, correspond to indecomposable $\mathfrak{sl}_n$-web modules that categorify the dual canonical basis of $W_n(\vec{k})$.
-But only in the $n=2$ case there was a construction of an \textit{explicit} graded cellular basis by Brundan and Stroppel~\cite{bs1}.
-That was the reason why the author in~\cite{tub3} used categorified $q$-skew Howe duality, loosely called \textit{$\mathfrak{sl}_3$-foamation}, to define an \textit{explicit} graded cellular basis of the $\mathfrak{sl}_3$-web algebra by giving a ``foamy'' version of Hu and Mathas~\cite{hm} graded cellular basis of the \textit{cyclotomic KL-R algebra} $R_{\Lambda}$ (see Khovanov-Lauda~\cite{kl1},~\cite{kl3} or Rouquier~\cite{rou}), where $\Lambda$ denotes a dominant $\mathfrak{sl}_m$-weight.
-Note that Hu and Mathas results highly depend on Dipper, James and Mathas standard basis~\cite{djm} of the cyclotomic Hecke algebra (which is graded isomorphic to $R_{\Lambda}$, see~\cite{bk1}).
+Our approach is to obtain the Khovanov--Rozansky $\mathfrak{gl}_n$-link homologies using (thick) cyclotomic KLR algebras and categorified $q$-skew Howe duality.
+Since these algebras have an explicit basis, one can write down the differentials explicitly with respect to these bases.
+Moreover, our complex is completely combinatorial in nature: neither the matrix factorization framework nor $\mathfrak{gl}_n$-foams or any of the other techniques mentioned above are needed.

+Our motivation originated from the viewpoint of the combinatorial and representation theoretical structure of the $\mathfrak{gl}_n$-web algebra $H_n(\vec{k})$.
+To be more precise, it is known that the $\mathfrak{gl}_n$-web algebras are graded cellular algebras for any $n>1$, see \cite{mpt} and \cite{my}.
+But only an explicit graded cellular basis would make it (in principle) possible to write down the set of graded projective indecomposables which, under the identification mentioned above, correspond to indecomposable $\mathfrak{gl}_n$-web modules which categorify the dual canonical basis of $W_n(\vec{k})$.

+But only in the $n=2$ case there was a construction of an explicit graded cellular basis by Brundan and Stroppel \cite{bs1}.
+That was the reason why the author used categorified $q$-skew Howe duality \cite{tub3}, loosely called $\mathfrak{sl}_3$-foamation, to define an explicit graded cellular basis of the $\mathfrak{sl}_3$-web algebra by giving a foamy version of Hu--Mathas' \cite{hm} graded cellular basis (HM basis) of the cyclotomic KLR algebra $R_{\Lambda}$ (see Khovanov--Lauda \cite{kl1}, \cite{kl3} or Rouquier \cite{rou}), where $\Lambda$ denotes a dominant $\mathfrak{gl}_m$-weight.
+(Note that Hu--Mathas results depend on Dipper--James--Mathas standard basis \cite{djm} of the cyclotomic Hecke algebra and thus, on \cite{bk1}.)

+It is worth noting that the construction \cite{tub3} can be easily adopted to the $\mathfrak{sl}_2$-cobordism framework using the $\mathfrak{sl}_2$-foamation of Lauda--Queffelec--Rose \cite{lqr1} (and Blanchet's $\mathfrak{gl}_2$ foams \cite{bla1} due to sign issues).
+Moreover, it turns out that the relation between $\mathfrak{sl}_3$-webs and the multitableaux language is surprisingly useful to study for example dual canonical bases of the $\mathfrak{sl}_3$-web spaces.